DiscordMessenger/mwas/README.md

 ## Usage

-To use, simply embed the `reimpl.cpp` and `ri/reimpl.hpp` files in your project.
+To use, simply embed the `src/*.cpp` and `include/ri/*.hpp` files in your project.
 Then you will simply add `ri::` to all uses of modern Windows APIs that are implemented by this project and call `ri::InitReimplementation()` before any of the code that uses it.

 ## Functions shimmed by this compatibility layer

 This is a list of functions shimmed, along with their implementation if Windows doesn't provide one.
+This list hasn't been updated in a while and is probably incomplete.

 - `GetFileSizeEx` - Implemented using `GetFileSize`.